JainLab/Manuscript-DNNs-for-Classification-of-LCMS-Peaks/WorkFlow.md

 - Download and install the most recent version of R for your operating system (https://www.r-project.org/)

 - We recommend using the popular free IDE RStudio (https://www.rstudio.com/) for running the scripts, though other IDEs can be used or the interpreter may be run from the command line.
-- The scripts are heavily commented to help interested users understand the algorithm.
+- The scripts are heavily commented to help interested users understand the algorithms.
+However, it should be noted that the scripts were written to work with Windows operating system, so there may be edits required for them to work correctly in other operating systems.
 - Each script has 3 sections that a user should review:
   - Each script begins with a *Description* indicating briefly the purpose and function of the script
   - Each script includes a *User Input* section where the variables that need to be adjusted by the user are defined.
 Each variable has a brief description to help users assign the appropriate value